Close Alert Banner

 In order to apply for a VSC:

-To receive a VSC, you must have a letter from the requesting agency/organization on letterhead which provides:
+To receive a VSC, you must provide a letter from the requesting agency or organization which provides the following:

-The letter must be dated within three (3) months of your record check application.
+• The letter must be dated within thirty (30) days of the application

 You will be required to include the letter from the agency/organization when you submit your application.